 Last audited 15 September 2020

 Keep an Eye Out for the Best Deals!

 By now you should have a good idea of what your small business needs from its broadband connection.
 But like with many digital commodities, the best way to make sure your plan meets your needs is to check out what’s available in the market.

-If you want to cast your eye around, feel free to pick a small business broadband plan with no lock-in contract.
-This lets you see what the internet service is like first-hand, without committing to a 12-month ordeal if things go sideways.
+If you want to cast your eye around, feel free to pick a small business broadband plan with a no lock-in contract.
+Although this might be more expensive, this gives you the flexibility to see what the internet service is like first-hand, without committing to a 12-month ordeal if things go sideways.
 And if you find a deal that gives you better perks, then you’re free to switch providers and packages without penalty.